 Following your independent tour of Hamburg, you will rejoin your coach at the appointed time and meeting place for the drive back to the pier in Bremerhaven.
 Those who are late meeting the coach will be responsible for making their own way back to the ship, at their own expense.

 Please note: No guided tour applies on this excursion, only transportation to and from Hamburg.
 An official escort will be on the coach and will provide information about Hamburg and places to visit.
 Walking on this tour is solely at the guests’ discretion.
 The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have an able-bodied companion to assist them.
 Those guests with mobility concerns are cautioned to evaluate their personal level of ability and stamina.
 Weather appropriate clothing; sun cap; sunglasses; and flat, comfortable walking shoes are recommended.
 Guests should be prepared for the possibility of rain.
-The travel time to Hamburg is approximately 2-hours in each direction.
+The travel time to Hamburg is approximately 2-hours in each direction; however traffic delays could result in longer travel times.